SafeCare BC Logo

 Safety Huddle

-Achieve a work-life balance by developing and implement your own self-care plan to
+Achieve a work-life balance by developing and implement your own self-care plan plan.

 Instructions

-After this huddle Staff should know how to:
+After this huddle, staff should know how to:

-Develop and implement their own self-care plan.
+Develop and implement their self-care plan.

 Background

-If you find it difficult to balance the different elements of your life, you’re not alone.
+If you find it challenging to balance the different elements of your life, you’re not alone.
 The Canadian Mental Health Association reported that 58% of Canadians experience “overload” associated with the obligations of their work, home, family, friends, physical health, and community.

-Practicing self-care (regular activities that support one’s mental, emotional, and physical wellbeing) is one way to support your work-life balance.
+Practicing self-care (regular activities that support one’s mental, emotional, and physical well-being) is one way to support your work-life balance.
 These activities do not have to be grand gestures — they can be any short, easy act that makes a difference to you.

 Guiding questions